David-Maura-Rodgers/JavaScript_Project_2/README.md

 - There doesn't appear to be any bugs with the functionality of the quiz in of itself.
 I have tested it several times, as can be expected during the time I was developing the script.
 All seems to work fine and all functions called upon appear to work with no problems.

 - Font Awesome:
-  - As mentioned previously above, I get warnings about vendor extensions with my use of Font Awesome, but nothing that seems to me critical or impedes the functionality of the site for the user
+  - As mentioned previously above, I get warnings about vendor extensions with my use of Font Awesome, but nothing that seems to be critical or impedes the functionality of the site for the user.

 - However, I have put a lot of work into responsiveness  for this site and have had quite a few challenges, many of which are resolved now.
 My comments on this are as below:
   - I have had to take the no repeat attribute off the background img for the 1024 px media query as the image would not cover the entire screen as hoped.